-Infant Toddler and Preschool Early Intervention (EI) services support children with developmental delays and disabilities, generally within their natural/least restrictive environments.
-Preschool EI programs which operate, or contract to operate, Early Childhood Special Education (ECSE) classrooms must also develop policies in accordance with 22 Pa.
+Preschool Early Intervention providers develop policies in accordance with 22 Pa.
 Code § 10.24.
 Emergency and Nonemergency Response and Preparedness.
-It similarly outlines requirements for the development, sharing, practice, and preparation in anticipation of emergencies or disasters.
+It similarly outlines requirements for the development, sharing, practice and preparation in anticipation of emergencies or disasters.

-1.4.7 Family Support/Home Visiting Programs
+1.4.7 Home Visiting Programs

-OCDEL funds and provides oversight and technical assistance for state and federally funded family support and home visiting programs.
-Many of the family support programs implement evidence-based home visiting and positive parenting models to implement services which embed emergency preparedness in the program standards.
+OCDEL directly funds or coordinates technical assistance and supports for a number of state-funded or federally funded home visiting programs.
+Some programs implement specific evidence based models to implement services which may embed emergency preparedness in the program standards.
 As a best practice, families' individual preparedness should be encouraged.
-The U.S. Department of Homeland Security, as well as the American Red Cross, support resources for families' emergency planning.
+The U.S. Department of Homeland Security as well as the American Red Cross support resources for families emergency planning.
 See the Resource section at the end of this document for useful links.